WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!
 Be sure to adjust them to your monitor.

 * **aluminium backplate**
-  The backplate is custom made, the technical drawing and production files can be downloaded above.
+  The backplate is custom made, the technical drawing and production files can be downloaded above in the Aluminium backplate folder.
     It has multiple purposes as mentioned before, here is a detailed list:
   - Concealment for the wires and electronics like the Raspberry Pi, infrared sensors, motion sensor, power supply, connector board
   - Easy wall mounting in landscape or portrait orientation